15 Authoring Tools For mEnabling Your eLearning For iPads

 JUNE 8, 2012

-Like anything else there are pros and cons, so it depends.
 I ran into the infographic below, and while it compares Apps vs building a website, I believe the principles here are still applicable for deciding how to go about building and delivering learning experiences on mobile.
-I’m becoming a huge fan of infographics, they are everywhere.
+The decision between building a mobile website or a mobile application is ultimately a decision unique to your business.
 What do you think?
 Send to Kindle.

 8 Things we MUST do in 2013 to seize the potential of mLearning